The nights are drawing in…it might be time to book your 2020 summer sailing holiday!

 Like the Saronic Islands, the Sporades are blessed with steady afternoon breezes.
 The prevailing wind in the area is north – north east (the Meltemi), meaning that if you want to find some protected bays then the south of the islands tends to be best.
 These winds blow in the summer months (July and August) and will usually sit at a Force 5-6.

-Between the islands you may find that the wind direct shifts a little but the sailing is just as good!
+Between the islands you may find that the wind direction shifts a little but the sailing is just as good!
 The combination of calm seas and fresh winds makes for exhilarating sailing!